lbuk/brownfieldgrids/README.md

 # brownfieldgrids

 ## Overview
-An R package for creating Mile x Mile grid maps of OpenStreetMap (OSM) brownfield land in London.
+An R package for creating grid maps of OpenStreetMap (OSM) brownfield land in London.
 The package provides functions for mapping OSM brownfield sites grid-by-grid and borough-by-borough in the city.

 ## Installation
 ```